hputterm/Coding-Portfolio/README.md

 ### IOS Applications

 The Graphing Calculator and Twitter Application were both loosely a part of a Stanford course on IOS development.
 Both of these applications were programmed in swift.
 In the future I plan on reworking the model for the calculator to make it use a priority system when parsing to string.
 Currently there are still some bugs left in this part of the project.
-Here are the links to the repos with the applications
+Here are the links to the repos with the applications.

 https://github.com/hputterm/Twitter-Application